-First, let's define what a "program" composes: a program contains a written plan, policies, processes, procedures, rules, forms, reports, and possibly other documents.
-A safety training program is just one of many interactive programs within an integrated safety management system.
+First, let's define what a "program" is: a program contains a written plan, policies, processes, procedures, rules, forms, reports, and possibly other documents.
+A safety training program is just one of many within an integrated safety management system.

 In order to meet the continuing need for highly trained safety and health staff, it's important to develop a safety training program.
 The program should include a written plan for training new-hire and current employees to help ensure they will know what to do when/if ever they are exposed to hazards during work.

 The purpose of a training plan is to provide training professionals with clearly written policy and guidelines for implementing an effective safety education and training program for employees.

 ANSI Z490.1, Criteria for Accepted Practices in Safety, Health, and Environmental Training is a consensus standard that establishes criteria for safety, health, and environmental training programs.
 Criteria includes program development, delivery, evaluation and program management.
 The standards are the result of years of collaboration among industry experts and are considered acceptable in complying with OSHA requirements.

 According to ANSI 490.1, at a minimum a training program should include the following criteria:

 The following information was adapted from 29 CFR 1910.120 Appendix E, Training Curriculum Guidelines - (Non-mandatory).
 Although written specifically for training hazardous waste operations, the core criteria may serve as an excellent template for the design of your safety training program.
 Below are the 10 core criteria.

 1. Training facility: The training facility should have available sufficient resources, equipment, and site locations to perform didactic and hands-on training when appropriate.
 Training facilities should have sufficient organization, support staff, and services to conduct training in each of the courses offered.